-IPAN now has around 40 varied commercial, financial, professional and academic member organisations, all with a shared enthusiasm for IP and a passionate belief in its key role in the developing “knowledge” economy.
+IPAN’s membership includes commercial, financial, professional and academic organisations and individuals, all with a shared enthusiasm for IP and a passionate belief in its key role in the developing “knowledge” economy.
 The UK Intellectual Property Office and the 4IP-Council based in Brussels have corporate observer status within IPAN.

 Established in 1998, the Alliance for Intellectual Property represents trade associations across the creative, branded and design industries concerned with ensuring that IP rights are valued in the UK and that a legislative regime exists which enables the value and contribution of these rights to be fully realised.
 Its members include representatives of the audiovisual, music, games and business software, and sports industries, branded manufactured goods, publishers, retailers and designers.